cmdjulian/graal-is-assigable-buggy/README.md

-# Bug Report for GraalVM
+# Bug Report for GraalVM for JDK 21

 Showcase a bug where native image behaves different from the JVM where `.isAssignableFrom(someClazz)` delivers a different result than the JVM.
 This only happens for optimization levels greater than `-O0`.